 How to Make Grilled Artichokes

-Next, slice off the top quarter to third of the artichoke.
+Step 2.
+Slice off the top quarter to third of the artichoke.
 Using a serrated knife makes it a lot easier.
-With kitchen scissors, trim remaining leaf tips of barbs.

-To prevent artichokes from turning brown, rub artichokes with a lemon half.
-Use those lemons to add to the cooking pot.
+Step 4.
+To prevent artichokes from turning brown, rub artichokes with a lemon half then add those lemons to add to the cooking pot.

 How To Cook Artichokes

-Place lid on top, turn heat to medium high and bring pot to where steam is coming out from under the lid.
-Turn heat down to medium low and steam artichokes until tender.
+Place lid on top and turn heat to medium high.
+Bring the pot to where steam is coming out from under the lid.
+Turn the heat down to medium low and steam artichokes until tender.

 To test, quickly remove an artichoke from the pot and test by pulling a leaf from the inner area.
 If it comes out easily the artichokes are done.
 It you have to tug, give them a few more minutes until a leaf comes out easily.

-When artichokes are done, remove them from the pot and allow to cool enough to handle.
-While they are warm, slice them from top to bottom with a large heavy sharp knife and remove the fuzzy center choke.
-You can scrape them out with a spoon.
+When artichokes are done, remove them from the pot and allow until cool enough to handle.
+While they are warm, slice them from top to bottom with a large sharp knife and remove the fuzzy center choke.
+Scrape them out with a spoon.

-To get artichokes ready to grill.
-Sprinkle artichoke halves with salt and pepper, then brush lightly with olive oil.
+Get artichokes ready to grill by sprinkling artichoke halves with salt and pepper, then brush lightly with olive oil.
 Next, get your grill hot and the grates scraped clean.
 Oil the grates to help prevent any sticking.

-Place artichokes on a hot grill for just a minute or two, until you get charred edges.
-Remove artichokes from then grill and place on a platter for serving.
-Serve with a lemon-olive oil-butter-garlic mixture to dip the leaves and heart in.
+Place artichokes on a hot grill for a minute or two until you get charred edges.
+Remove artichokes and serve with a lemon, olive oil, butter, and garlic mixture to dip the leaves and heart in.
 If you love artichokes, try this artichoke pesto dip!

 - 3 large garlic cloves peeled and crushed